straysheep-dev/ansible-configs/build_atomic_node/README.md

 This role was tested using a combination of Linux and Windows nodes.

+*NOTE: This role uses an absolute path to `pwsh.exe` on Windows.
+This will need revised when PowerShell's major version number changes. `pwsh.exe` should be added to your `$env:PATH` by default, but sometimes it's missing.*

 ### Usage

 [Import the module](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Import-the-Module#import-the-module) (on a Linux tester node):